bonedaddy/RhinoChain/README.md

 # RhinoChain

-learning to write my own blockchain for shits and giggles in python
+Experimenting with writing my own blockchain in python